 It’s crucial that you’re able to make outfits with your items.
 If you can’t, then you may be dealing with a random that has no business being in your style.

 I hope this helps you streamline your style.
-But I understand that sometimes it’s easier to have someone tell you what to do with your clothes.
-If you need help figuring out your closet, let’s talk.
+But I understand that sometimes it’s easier to have someone help you decide what to do with your clothes.
+If this is you, let’s talk.
 Book a complimentary call and we’ll look at what’s really going on with your style and why you feel like you’re not dressing your best.
 We’ll also discuss your next step for having a wardrobe you love and that makes you feel excited to get dressed everyday.
 Book your call by clicking here.